rundis/lt-snippets/README.md

 Snippets that are applicable for the current editor will be shown in the autocomplete/hints resultlist.
 When you select an snippet item, it will invoke the snippet.

 Caveats:
-* At the moment the autocomplete/hints plugin in Light Table core seems to be a bit limited.
-(Either that or I haven't grocked it properly !)
-* If you have two snippets with same key matching your editor tags, you will be prompted with a select form, regardless of which of the conflicting items you picked.
 * Depending on how other plugins have implemented autocomplete functionality, the autocomplete hints may or may not be shown.
 Example: At the moment it works with the default javascript plugin, but not with the ternjs. plugin.